Stevetm2/K2_Custom_Macros/README.md

 __OVERVIEW__

 The provided macros allows saving of filament PA and Flow settings, with Z offset if requested, to an internal FIL_DB.
+To be recalled on each future filament change.

-When you enable the save feature, as well as the Creality K2 filament calibration step for PA and Flow, the macros will store this info to this FIL_DB.
-The macros will then use these values automatically during each filament change.
+When you enable the save feature, and enable the Creality K2 filament PA and Flow calibration options, these PA and Flow values will be stored to this custom FIL_DB.
+The macros will then automatically use these values during each filament change.
 This solved a problem I was seeing, I found that these values did not updated for non-Creality filament, until now!

 __UPDATE__ 7/20/25 New Version